GaiwanTeam/clojurians-log-v2/README.md

 Read more in [./docs/database.md](./docs/database.md) to see how to init the DB and populate it with slack data.

+You also need to mount a secrets.edn file for the docker container to launch properly

+A mount bind like this should work:

+`/home/user/clojurians-log/secrets.edn:/src/resources/config/secrets.edn`

 ## Contribute

 This project is currently undergoing major changes.
 Before you contribute please